• Skip to primary navigation

 The texture is close to how coconut rum is, but it's a distinctive and silk-textured beverage.

-The drink guarantees a blend of various flavors that come from almonds, apricot, & vanilla.
+The drink guarantees a blend of various flavors that come from almonds, apricot, & vanilla - compare with what acai berry tastes like as a flavor guide for a berry-forward contrast.

-A glass of Disaronno is vibrant, with a delectable taste that has made it a classic beverage within the confines of a bar for years and years.
+A glass of Disaronno is bright, with a tasty taste that has made it a classic beverage within the confines of a bar for years and years.

 The amber-hued beverage is widely loved both in Italy and worldwide because of its inviting and graceful flavors.